Buddy (Looney Tunes)

-Looney Tunes
+History

-Buddy has his origins in the chaos that followed after animators Hugh Harman and Rudy Ising severed their relations with producer Leon Schlesinger.
-Without his animators and Bosko the Talk-Ink Kid, the star character they had taken with them, Schlesinger was desperate to build his own cartoon studio and maintain his contract with Warner Bros.
-He lured in several animators from other studios, among them Earl Duvall from Disney.
-Schlesinger told his new employees to create a star character for the studio, and Duvall created Buddy in 1933, with his first film Buddy's Day Out released on September 9.
+Buddy was created after animators Hugh Harman and Rudolf Ising severed their relations with producer Leon Schlesinger.
+Without his animators and Bosko, the star character they had taken with them, Schlesinger was desperate to build his own studio and maintain his contract with Warner Bros.
+He recruited several animators from other studios, among them Tom Palmer of Walt Disney Animation Studios.
+Schlesinger told his new employees to create a star character for the studio, and Palmer created Buddy in 1933, with his first film Buddy's Day Out released on September 9.

 The character had a troubled beginning, as Warner Bros. refused to accept his first two cartoons, resulting in Friz Freleng being called in to re-edit and condense them into a single short.
 In the book Of Mice and Magic: A History of American Animated Cartoons, animator Bob Clampett is quoted as describing Buddy as "Bosko in whiteface".
 Despite these initial problems, Buddy would go on to be the studio's linchpin character for the next two years.

 Music dominates in Buddy's world.
 The characters add visuals to the soundtrack and participate in gags.
 Buddy is usually accompanied in his films by his flapper girlfriend, Cookie, and his dog, Towser.
 The character would go on to star in 23 short films from 1933 to 1935, before he was retired to make way for a new character called Beans the Cat.
 Beans became the third Looney Tunes star, though later on replaced by the more popular Porky Pig.
 Buddy's voice was most of the time performed by animator Jack Carr.

 Buddy had various designs throughout the course of his career.
-In Buddy's Beer Garden, he wore a jacket with a small bow tie and long pants.
-After Warner Bros. rejected the short, animator Tom Palmer redesigned the character into a younger boy with trousers, a polo shirt, and a large cap, as seen in Buddy's Day Out.
-Because Tom Palmer was fired, the early design of Buddy was reused for Buddy's Showboat.
-Friz Freleng gave the character another design, which was nearly identical to Earl Duvall's except he is smaller and does not wear a jacket.
+Initially, the character was a younger boy with trousers, a polo shirt, and a large cap, as seen in Buddy's Day Out.
+In Buddy's Beer Garden, he was redesigned by Earl Duvall into a young man wearing a jacket with a small bow tie and long pants.
+Friz Freleng gave the character another design, which was nearly identical to Duvall's except he is smaller and does not wear a jacket.
 Ben Hardaway later redesigned Buddy to look more like his predecessor, Bosko.

 Reception

-In recent decades, Buddy has received negative reviews, and is often considered the worst character in the Looney Tunes franchise.
+Buddy is widely considered to be the worst character in the Looney Tunes franchise.
 In That's All, Folks!
 The Art of Warner Bros.
 Animation, Steve Schneider describes Buddy as "a creature of limitless blandness," and calls Buddy's Day Out "a nondescript adventure spree."
 Schneider says that "probably the best of the run is his farewell film, Buddy the Gee Man", but "about the most that can be said for Buddy is that he is distinctly forgettable."